hopsoft/goldmine/README.md

 ## Examples

 All examples are simple Sinatra apps.
-They are designed to help communicate what's possible with Goldmine.
+They are designed to help communicate Goldmine use-cases.

 ### Setup